maupilia/SRT/sphinx/NuragheScratch/restart.rst

     ``SRTActiveSurfaceGUIClient &``

    The related graphical interface is now open.
 Wait a few minutes until the single squares (representing the attuators) become green.
+The status of the active surface is in the "WARNING" configuration (:numref:`srt_as_park`).